Grades/Experience

 Campers will learn the fundamentals of sculling—a rowing style using two oars—both on and off the water.
 They’ll start on rowing machines (ergometers) to build a strong foundation in technique, equipment basics, and on-water safety.
 Then, they’ll quickly transition to the water, where coaches will lead fun drills and short training sessions to develop confidence and skill.
 By the end of camp, rowers will be ready to participate in a friendly scrimmage with their fellow campers.

 Each session includes land training and stretching to support overall fitness.
-No prior athletic experience is required—just a willingness to take on new challenges and a curiosity to learn something new!
+No prior athletic or swimming experience is required—just a willingness to take on new challenges and a curiosity to learn something new!

 Participants with an annual household income below $100,000 row for free.